havenwood/xpool/README.md

 __DESCRIPTION__

 xpool is a lightweight process pool.
-The pool manages a group of subprocesses that are used when the pool is asked to dispatch a 'unit of work'.
+A pool manages a group of subprocesses that are used when it is asked to dispatch a 'unit of work'.
 A 'unit of work' is defined as any object that implements the `run` method.

-All subprocesses in the pool have their own message queue that the pool places work onto according to a very simple algorithm: the subprocess who has scheduled the least amount of work is asked to put the work on its queue.
-This helps ensure an even distribution of work among all subprocesses in the pool.
-The message queue that each subprocess has is also what ensures work can be queued when the pool becomes dry (all subprocesses are busy).
+In order to send a 'unit of work' between processes each subprocess has its own 'message queue' that the pool writes to when it has been asked to schedule a unit of work.
+A unit of work is serialized(on write to queue), and deserialized(on read from queue).

+The logic for scheduling a unit of work is straightforward.
+A pool asks each and every subprocess under its control how frequently its message queue has been written to.
+The subprocess with the queue that has the least writes is told to schedule the next unit of work.
+In practical terms this means if you have a pool with five subprocesses and schedule a unit of work five times, each subprocess in the pool would have executed the unit of work once.

+A pool can become "dry" whenever all its subprocesses are busy.
+If you schedule a unit of work on a dry pool the same scheduling logic apllies but instead of the unit of work executing right away it will be executed whenever the assigned subprocess is no longer busy.
+It is also possible to query the pool and ask if it is dry, but you can also ask an individual subprocess if it is busy.

 A unit of work may fail whenever an exception is left unhandled.
 When this happens xpool rescues the exception, marks the process as "failed", and